Worldvolume Hybrid Monte Carlo algorithm for group manifolds: Complex analysis on complexified groups

-We can generalize this theorem to complexified groups as follows (see Fig.~\ref{fig:cauchy_group}): \begin{thm} Let $\calD$ be a domain in $G^\bbC$ and $f(U)$ a holomorphic function on $\calD$.
-Then the integral $I_\Sigma$ of $f(U)$ over a real $N$-dimensional submanifold $\Sigma\subset\calD$,
+We can generalize this theorem to complexified groups as follows (see Fig.~\ref{fig:cauchy_group}): \begin{thm} Let $\calD$ be a domain in $G^\bbC$ and $f(U)$ be a holomorphic function on $\calD$.
+Then, the integral $I_\Sigma$ of $f(U)$ over a real $N$-dimensional oriented submanifold $\Sigma\subset\calD$,

 depends only on the boundary of $\Sigma$.
 Here, $(dU)$ denotes the holomorphic $N$-form given by

 \end{thm}